≡ Menu

 • Easy to apply the formula and can be used on cats over eight weeks of age

-• Keeps working for 30 days
+• It keeps working for 30 days

 Following are the pros and cons of this flea and tick treatment: